anurag-chowdhury1975/bestsecret/README.md

 # BestSecret Image Classification Project

-This repository contains complete Propulsion Academy students' final project on BestSecret's Image Classification Project using baseline CNN models and Transfer Learning from popular pre-built models such as ResNet50, EfficientNetB0 and InceptionNet-V3.
+This repository contains complete Constructor Academy students' final project on BestSecret's Image Classification Project using baseline CNN models and Transfer Learning from popular pre-built models such as ResNet50, EfficientNetB0 and InceptionNet-V3.

 ## Authors